cosmos/cosmos-sdk/UPGRADING.md

 ##### Extract evidence to a standalone module

-The `x/evidence` module is extracted to have a separate go.mod file which allows it be a standalone module.
+The `x/evidence` module is extracted to have a separate go.mod file which allows it to be a standalone module.
 All the evidence imports are now renamed to use `cosmossdk.io/x/evidence` instead of `github.com/cosmos/cosmos-sdk/x/evidence` across the SDK.

 #### `x/nft`